PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Analysis and Experimental Resutls

-In summary, INS models suffer from accumulated errors of integration without external correction, making them unsuitable for long trajectories when using low-cost IMUs.
+In summary, INS models suffer from accumulated integration errors without external correction, making them unsuitable for extended trajectories with low-cost IMUs.
 While MoRPI constrains motion through geometric reconstruction, it lacks explicit enforcement of system dynamics, leading to increased errors during aggressive or critical maneuvering.
 Additionally, the drift grows rapidly during sudden changes in heading angle.
 Although MoRPI-PINN achieves very small endpoint errors for certain 2D trajectories, its performance degrades noticeably for 3D missions.
 Also, the existing models are platform-dependent.
-In contrast, PiDR explicitly provides a unified inertial navigation solution for autonomous platforms operated in both 2D and 3D environment.
+In contrast, PiDR explicitly provides a unified inertial navigation solution for autonomous platforms operated in both 2D and 3D environments.
+Finally, integration of EKF with PiDR further improves the inertial navigation solutions in GNSS-denied environment.